23HCI03SMP/Barnes-Hut-Simulation/README.md

 The octree allows for us to calculate the force between particles in O(N log N) time.
 For the calculation of the force between charged particles, we can use Coulomb's law:
 $$F = \frac{kq_1q_2}{r^2}$$
-where F is the electric force, $k$ is the Coulomb constant, $q_1$ and $q_2$ are the charges of the particles, and $r$ is the distance between the particles.
+where F is the electric force, $k$ is the Coulomb constant, $q_1$ and $q_2$ are the charges of the particles, and $r$ is the displacement between the particles.
 The force between particles can be calculated by summing the forces between each particle and all other particles.
 This is an O(N^2) operation.

 ### Biot-Savart Law

 Using the Biot-Savart Law, we can derive another equation to [calculate the magnetic forces between moving charges](https://www.phys.unsw.edu.au/einsteinlight/jw/module2_FEB.htm):
 $$F=\frac{\mu_{0}}{4\pi}\frac{q_{1}q_{2}\overrightarrow{v_{1}}\times \overrightarrow{v_{2}} \times \overrightarrow{r}}{\left| {r}^{3} \right|}$$
-where F is the magnetic force, $\mu_{0}$ is the permitivity of free space, r is the distance between the two particles, q represents the charge and v represents the velocity where subscripts 1 and 2 represent the two interacting particles.
+where F is the magnetic force, $\mu_{0}$ is the permitivity of free space, r is the displacement between the two particles, q represents the charge and v represents the velocity where subscripts 1 and 2 represent the two interacting particles.

 ### Initial Values
 The initial values for the particles are generated using the `initial_conditions.cpp` file.
 The particles are generated in a sphere within the given boundaries in the octree.
 The particles are given a certain charge and mass (based on what particle we are simulating), as well as a certain coordinate distrubution using Gaussian Distribution: